$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Choosing the right litter can make a big difference in reducing litter tracking.

-Some examples of low-tracking litter include wood pellets, paper-based litter, or crystal litter.
+Some examples of low tracking litter include wood pellet litter, paper based litter, or crystal litter.

 Just what is going on?
 I love the look on the kitties faces.

-Our review choosing a pet vacuum cleaner, a handheld vacuum or a carpet sweeper, explains the functions of the different appliances.
+This article covers choosing a pet vacuum cleaner, a handheld vacuum or a carpet sweeper, and explains the functions of the different appliances.

 A TIP: Sweep the litter into a corner before you vacuum.